david-morris/pytagfs/README.md

 # PyTagFS
 PyTagFS is a tag-based filesystem written in Python.
 Instead of directories being 'containers,' they represent attributes, so they can be accessed in any order.
 It's intended for organizing diverse media collections.
 You'll never forget whether you put that picture of a sunset with a whale breaching in `~/Pictures/landscapes/sunsets` or `~/Pictures/animals/wild` again!

 This is early beta software.
-EXPECT IT TO LOSE YOUR DATA.
+Keep backups of your backend folder.
 I only put symlinks in, so my actual files stay safe.

 This is an unusual file system, which might cause file managers to make more low-level filesystem calls than usual, which may increase disk wear.
 ## Usage